actuallymentor/chia-plotting-automation/README.md

 ### plotter-puppetmaster.zsh: Full-auto mode

 You can use `plotter-puppetmaster.zsh` to create an arbitrary number of plotting instances.
+The machine that runs this needs to be on for `numberofplots * hoursofdelaybetweenstartingplots` since the script runs synchronously.

-Puppetmaster usage: `zsh plotter-puppetmaster.zsh numberofplots hoursofdelaybetweenstartingplots`
+Puppetmaster usage: `zsh plotter-puppetmaster.zsh numberofplots hoursofdelaybetweenstartingplots`.

 ### Automated setup of single remote server